salesforce/apollo/fireflies/README.md

 ## Current Limitations

 The system is mostly complete.
 Currently, only the super majority fast path consensus is implemented.
 Fall back consensus to appear at a later date.
-Full bootstrap and join integration with Thoth pending.
+Full bootstrap and join integration with Thoth is now complete and tested.

 ## Status

-Apollo Fireflies is mostly functionally complete and is MVP, but certainly quite a bit more scale testing and hardening is in order.
-As Fireflies provides the secure communication base for the rest of the Apollo stack.
+Apollo Fireflies is functionally complete and is MVP, but certainly quite a bit more scale testing and hardening is always in order.

 __Current Functionality__
 * Byzantine intrusion tolerant secure communications overlay